FormidableLabs/react-native-ama/CONTRIBUTING.md

 ```

+### Versioning

+We loosely follow [Semantic Versioning](https://semver.org/) and use the `changesets` tool to manage our versioning.
+That means:

+Given a version number MAJOR.MINOR.PATCH, increment the:

+MAJOR version when there is a fundamental and incompatible API changes
+MINOR version when you add functionality in a backward compatible manner or when a minor breaking changes is added
+PATCH version when you make backward compatible bug fixes

+#### One Major and Minor version for all packages

+We keep all our @react-native-ama/\* packages synced to the same version (One True Version).
+This means that if you make a change to one package that requires a new version, all packages will be bumped to the same version.
+We do this to reduce the number of dependent issues a consumer may have and prevent miss-matching package versions.

+Here are more details on using and adding changesets:

 ### Using changesets

 Our official release path is to use automation to perform the actual publishing of our packages.
 The steps are to: